-Here are yesterday’s solar images taken from Al Sadeem Observatory, November 2, 2017.
+Here are today’s solar images taken from Al Sadeem Observatory, November 2, 2018.

 Space weather agencies* forecast solar activity to remain at very low levels with chances of weak X-ray fluxes or flares ranging up to B-class intensity.
 Close monitoring is being conducted by numerous space weather agencies for any significant development.

 Equipment used are Skywatcher 120mm refractor telescope with Baader filter and unmodified Canon EOS 1D Mark IV DSLR camera for visible imagery and Lunt H-alpha solar telescope for H-alpha imagery, mounted on Skywatcher EQ6 Pro.
 Pre-processing of visible solar images was performed in PIPP, stacking in Autostakkert, slight wavelet adjustments in Registax 6 and post-processing in Adobe Photoshop CC.